-

 Requirement: Letter of recommendation from a current teacher.

-Location: Husson University in Bangor, Maine.
+Location: Peabody Hall, Husson University in Bangor, Maine.

-Please download the registration forms and
+Please download the registration form and

 rerurn it to: 53 Cumberland Street, Bangor, Maine 04401.

 For more information, please call Jing at (207) 990-0710; or email us at jingzhang@bangorchinese.com.
-First come first serve base, so register early!

 Lunch & snacks: